Nana2929/ORA-modrl/report.md

 - Constraints
-    The green parts are highlighted to indicate the revised parts from Amiri's paper.
+    The green parts are highlighted to indicate the revised parts from Bozorgi-Amiri's paper.

     (1) **Control Balance Equation**: The amount of commodities sent from suppliers and other RDC/CS $j'$ to $j$ $-$ the amount $j$ sending out to other AA roughly equals to the amount of commodities transferred to AAs from the RDC $j$.
 If LHS is greater than the RHS, this inventory surplus is penalized by the first objective.
     <!-- (24) -->